NSCA CPT Study Guide

 Progression

-Training stress and intensity are altered so that we can continue making positive adaptations.
+Training stress and intensity are altered to continue making positive adaptations.

 Changing the stress as someone is adapting is known as progressive overload.
 This allows someone to become better trained.